YatharthChauhan2362/Github-Actions-Learning/README.md

 Whenever code is pushed to the repository, the "CI" workflow will run and execute the steps in the "test" job.
 This can help ensure that the code is always tested and working properly.

-## Actions

-Here is an example of a GitHub Action that deploys a static website to GitHub Pages:

-    name: Deploy to GitHub Pages

-    on:
-        push:
-            branches:
-                - master

-    jobs:
-        build:
-            runs-on: ubuntu-latest
-            steps:
-                - uses: actions/checkout@v2
-                - name: Build and Deploy
-                uses: peaceiris/actions-gh- pages@v3
-                with:
-                    github_token: ${{     secrets.GITHUB_TOKEN }}
-                    publish_dir: ./public

-This action is triggered whenever you push new code to the _master_ branch of your repository.

-It runs on the latest version of Ubuntu, checks out the code, and then uses the _peaceiris/actions-gh-pages_ action to build and deploy the code to GitHub Pages.

-The _publish_dir_ parameter specifies the directory that contains the static files to be deployed, and the _github_token_ parameter allows the action to authenticate with GitHub and push the changes to the _gh-pages_ branch.

 ## Monolithic actions

 In a monolithic action, all the steps for an action are included in a single file.